 With Jay and Gary Sekulow holding key positions at each of the ACLJs, and with over 90% of ACLJ - National’s revenue being provided by CASE, whose board consists entirely of Sekulow family members, it is highly unlikely that either of the ACLJs could effectively challenge any decision made by the Sekulows.
 Therefore, the Sekulow family is in a position of dominance over both charities.

 Both The Guardian and The Washington Post have recent stories about the ACLJs and the millions they have steered to the Sekulow family over the years.
 (Jay Sekulow joined President Trump’s team of personal lawyers in June 2017.)
-Additionally, in late June 2017, the attorney generals of New York and North Carolina announced that they are examining the operations of CASE.
+Additionally, in late June 2017, the attorneys general of New York and North Carolina announced that they are examining the operations of CASE.